lucaswatterson/djazure/README.md

 1. To use the included dev container you will need [Visual Studio Code](https://code.visualstudio.com/download), [Docker](https://www.docker.com/products/docker-desktop/), and the [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed on your system.

-1. Create a new repository from this template by clicking the button in GitHub.
+1. Create a new repository from this template by clicking the "Use this template" button in GitHub.

 1. Clone the new repo to your local system.

-1. Open the repo folder in Visual Studio Code.
+1. Open the repo's folder in Visual Studio Code.

 1. Open the folder in the dev container.
-You should receive a prompt from VS Code.
+You should receive a prompt from VS Code after opening the folder.
 If not, use the green button in the bottom-left of the VS Code window.

 ## Terraform Variables